- 20 Best Lake Huron Beaches to Visit in 2023

 Best Lake Huron Beaches in Northern Michigan

-Cheboygan State Park has five miles of beautiful sandy beach to splash and play along the shoreline.
+Cheboygan State Park in Cheboygan MI, has five miles of beautiful sandy beach to splash and play along the shoreline.
 The water in the bay is shallow and warms quickly, so it’s a good spot for swimming, and some amazing scenic Lake Huron views, too.

 You’ll find miles of wooded trails for hiking and biking, too, for catching glimpses of rare Michigan wildflowers.
 You can also launch you boat the the carry-in boat launch on Duncan’s Bay, for fishing both here and on Elliot Creek.
 Lodging is available, here too, with campsites and rustic cabin available.

-PRO-TIP: Hike over to the Cheboygan Lighthouse ruins, about a mile-and-a half hike through the woods.
+You can hike over to the Cheboygan Lighthouse ruins, about a mile-and-a half hike through the woods, and catch a glimpse of some arare Michigan wild flowers along the way.

 Rogers City Lakeside Beach